snipcart/outreachshame-docs/README.md

 ## How it works?

-When we approve a submission, a pull request is created in this [Github Repostiory](https://github.com/snipcart/outreachshame).
-The website is then built and deployed on Netlify automatically.
+When we approve a submission, a commit is pushed in this [Github Repostiory](https://github.com/snipcart/outreachshame).
+We then use [Forestry](https://forestry.io/#/) to make content editing and publishing easier for our marketing folks.
+Once the entry is published, the site is built and delpoyed automatically on Netlify.